Efficient cold chain logistics – from cold storage to refrigerated transport: the driving forces behind global growth – Image: Xpert.Digital

 2. IoT and Blockchain

 The Internet of Things (IoT) and blockchain technology have the potential to revolutionize cold chain logistics.
 IoT devices make it possible to collect detailed data about the condition of products and store this information on the blockchain.
-This data is immutable and can be viewed by everyone in the supply chain, increasing transparency and trust.
+This data is immutable and can be viewed by all stakeholders in the supply chain, increasing transparency and trust.

-3. Automation and robotics
+3. Automation and Robotics

 ⚠️ Challenges in cold chain logistics